-If and when temperatures warm up after a storm, the snow will begin to melt and seep into the soil surrounding your foundation.
-If the water becomes excessive, it can find its way into your basement through cracks, windows, doors, etc. and cause flooding.
-Peeling paint, musty odors, and dampness are signs that water is leaking into your home.
+When temperatures warm up after a storm, the snow will begin to melt and seep into the soil surrounding your foundation.
+Peeling paint, musty odors, and dampness are signs water is leaking into your home.
+If the water becomes excessive, it can find its way into your basement through cracks, windows, doors, etc., and cause flooding.

 When snow accumulates on a roof, rising heat from inside the home can cause it to melt.
 Water runs down the roof until it hits the eaves, which are not as warm as other parts of the roof, and it refreezes.
-A dam of ice begins to build and water is not able to flow off of the roof.
-Instead, it seeps into the home, causing cracks and rotting to walls and other structural components.
+A dam of ice begins to build, and water cannot flow off of the roof.
+Instead, it seeps into the home, causing cracks, rotting walls, and other structural components.

 Winter temperatures and storms can cause some very unwanted damage to your home.
 To prevent these issues, it’s important to properly insulate your home to stabilize it and prevent heat from escaping.
 Most importantly, you should have any known problems (substantial cracks, settlement issues, etc.) fixed as soon as possible.
 Harsh conditions will only worsen these issues, and you’ll be kicking yourself when they become severe.
 Get your free estimate before winter hits to find out how you can fight back against winter’s effects and save your foundation.